RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

 cap.release()
 cv2.destroyAllWindows()
 ```

->The **cv2.waitKey(10)** function returns -1 when no input is made whatsoever.
-As soon the event occurs (a Button is pressed, here 27 is the Unicode value for Escape Key), it returns a 32-bit integer.
-(ADVANCED)

->The **0xFF** in this scenario is representing binary **11111111**, a 8 bit binary, since we only require 8 bits to represent a character we AND waitKey(10) to 0xFF.
-As a result, an integer is obtained below 255. **ord(char)** returns the ASCII value of the character which would be again maximum 255. (we often use 'q' as the keybinding to 'quit').
-Hence by comparing the integer to the ord(char) value, we can check for a key pressed event and break the loop.
-The **0xFF** is a hexidecimal input, known as **bit mask.**(ADVANCED)

-> 32 is also the Unicode value for 'Non-breaking Space', made by the Space Bar.

 Now the loop breaks when the key is entered, and exits the control out of the loop.